Binding of Isaac: Child sacrifice

-Interpretations of the text have contradicted the version where a ram is sacrificed.
-For example, Martin S. Bergmann stated "The Aggadah rabbis asserted that "father Isaac was bound on the altar and reduced to ashes, and his sacrificial dust was cast on Mount Moriah."
-Margaret Barker said that "Abraham returned to Bersheeba without Isaac" according to Genesis 22:19, a possible sign that he was indeed sacrificed.
-Barker also said that wall paintings in the ancient Dura-Europos synagogue explicitly show Isaac being sacrificed, followed by his soul traveling to heaven.
-According to Jon D. Levenson a part of Jewish tradition interpreted Isaac as having been sacrificed.
-Similarly the German theologians Christian Rose and Hans-Friedrich Weiß said that due to the grammatical perfect tense used to describe Abraham's sacrifice of Isaac, he did, in fact, follow through with the action.
+Margaret Barker said that "Abraham returning to Bersheeba without Isaac" according to Genesis 22:19, is a possible sign that he was indeed sacrificed.
+Barker also argues that the wall paintings in the ancient Dura-Europos synagogue explicitly shows Isaac being sacrificed, followed by his soul traveling to heaven.
+According to Jon D. Levenson, a part of Jewish tradition interpreted Isaac as having been sacrificed.
+Similarly, German theologians Christian Rose and Hans-Friedrich Weiß said that due to the grammatical perfect tense used to describe Abraham's sacrifice of Isaac, he did, in fact, follow through with the action.

+Why now are ashes placed on the head of each and every one of the participants?
+There is a difference of opinion in this matter [...].
+One says [to indicate thereby] "Before Thee we are all [like dust and] ashes;" and the other says so that He might call his mind for our sake to Isaac's ashes.

+A number of medieval Midrashic traditions reimagine the narrative through Jewish national grief, in which Isaac is slain on the altar, but he is subsequently resurrected.

 Rav Kook, the first Chief Rabbi of Israel, said that the climax of the story, commanding Abraham not to sacrifice Isaac, is the whole point: to put an end to, and God's total aversion to, the ritual of child sacrifice.
 According to Irving Greenberg the story of the binding of Isaac symbolizes the prohibition to worship God by human sacrifices, at a time when human sacrifices were the norm worldwide.

+"A quarter of blood" did you say?
+So then, our father did indeed lay hand and knife to the boy, and did do what he did to extract from him a quarter of blood, which is the amount required to keep a man alive, as that galilean taught in Rabbi Hisda's presence: "The Holy One, blessed be He, said: Into you have I put a quarter of blood."
+If therefore, Isaac gave a quarter of his blood on the altar, then evidently Abraham did not refrain from this mighty strange action, and wound him he did, and possibly with his own hands did slaughter his son.
+Or Abraham, in ibn Ezra's language, in his commentary: "The father acted 'contrary to Scripture,' for he slaughtered and abandoned Isaac on the altar."